DanialSoleimany/RealTime-ASL-Translator/README.md

 The `realtime_detection.py` module manages the live detection and display of ASL gestures.
 It captures video frames from the webcam, processes each frame to extract hand landmarks, and uses the trained model to predict the corresponding ASL character.

 - **Delay Adjustment with Counter**:
-  - To improve accuracy and user experience, a delay is introduced to control the rate at which detected ASL gestures are converted to text.
+  - A delay is introduced to control the rate at which detected ASL gestures are converted to text.
 This delay is managed through a counter.
   - You can adjust the counter value to modify the speed of ASL-to-text conversion.
 Setting a lower counter value will make the conversion faster, displaying letters more quickly.
-A higher counter value, on the other hand, slows the process down, allowing more time for each gesture to be accurately recognized.
+A higher counter value, on the other hand, slows the process down.
-  - The current setting balances speed and accuracy, allowing users to display ASL characters (a-z) at a comfortable pace, making it possible to spell out names and sentences without rushing the gestures.
+  - The current speed setting allows users to display ASL characters (a-z) at a comfortable pace, enabling them to spell out names and sentences smoothly without rushing their gestures.

 The module provides a smooth real-time experience by handling gestures with additional controls for special actions (backspace, clear, and space) and gracefully managing gestures that don’t match any ASL letter.